hiro0218/b.0218.jp/README.md

 ### Production build

-The Next.js build will be executed.
+To execute the Next.js build for production, run the following command:

 ```
 npm run build